mmilad/softpack/README.md

 # softpack

-Softpack takes a configuration to perform function on the given context of files that where registered through an regEx
+Softpack takes a configuration to perform function on the given context of files that where registered through an regEx.

+It comes with two function.

 like:
 <pre>